atulChaudhary199/AMAZON-CLONE/README.md

-This file under is a amazon clond which are create me using a html andd css
+This file under is a amazon clone which are create me using a html andd css